-Vineyard is a decidedly white-collar town, with fully 94.51% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Vineyard is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in Vineyard who work in sales jobs (20.25%), office and administrative support (19.83%) and teaching (15.19%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Vineyard is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Vineyard is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Vineyard who work in office and administrative support (13.39%), management occupations (12.22%), and computer science and math (10.88%).

 Even though Vineyard is a smaller town, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Vineyard is one of the most well-educated cities in the nation.
 45.11% of adults in Vineyard have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Vineyard in 2018 was $29,004, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
 This equates to an annual income of $116,016 for a family of four.
 However, Vineyard contains both very wealthy and poor people as well.